qilin/paysuper-currencies/README.md

 Application can be started in two modes:

-* **microservice** - to maintain rates requests from other components of system.
+* **microservice** - to maintain rates requests from other components of the PaySuper system.
 This mode does not request any rates.
 To run application as microservice don't pass any flags to a command line.
-* **console mode** - to retrieve new rates from a source that has been passed as a command line argument.
+* **console mode** - to retrieve new rates from a source that has been passed as a command-line argument.
 The console mode can be used with a cron schedule.

-To start an application in a console mode you need to set a `-source` flag in a command line with one of following values:
+To start an application in a console mode you need to set a `-source` flag in a command line with one of the following values:

-* `oxr` - to get the rates from openexchangerates.org and recalculate the PaySuper prediction rates.
+* `oxr` - to get the rates from openexchangerates.org.
-* `paysuper` - to recalculate only the PaySuper prediction rates.
 * `centralbanks` - to get the rates from central banks (currently from cbr.ru and ecb.europa.eu).
 * `stock` - to calculate the stock rates.

-This is an example of command that runs rates requests from openexchangerates.org and at the end exits the application:
+This is an example of a command that runs rates requests from openexchangerates.org and at the end exits the application:

 ```bash
 paysuper-currencies.exe -source=oxr